-- Phosphorylation relates to a phosphate being added to one of a protein’s amino acid side chains.
+- Phosphorylation relates to a phosphate being added to one of a protein’s (enzyme’s) amino acid side chains.

-- Phosphates are charged negatively (with each phosphate group carrying two adverse charges) to alter the protein’s features by adding them to a protein.
+- Phosphates are charged negatively (each phosphate group carrying two negative charges).
+Therefore the phosphate alters the protein’s features by adding two negative charges to a protein.

-Enzymatic conformational changes in phosphorylation are dramatically apparent from the Insulin Receptor Kinase (IRK) structures determined in the phosphorylated and non-phosphorylated states.
+So the Enzyme’s activities can be controlled by the phosphorylation process.
+For example, Enzymatic conformational changes in phosphorylation are dramatically apparent in the structure of Insulin Receptor Kinase (IRK) determined in the phosphorylated and non-phosphorylated states.